Typsium/alchemist/src/drawer.typ

   last-anchor: default-anchor, // keep trace of the place to draw
   group-id: 0, // id of the current group
   link-id: 0, // id of the current link
+  operator-id: 0, // id of the current operator
   links: (), // list of links to draw
   hooks: (:), // list of hooks
   hooks-links: (), // list of links to hooks